balmjs/balm-ui/docs/scripts/docs/en/button/intro.md

 # Buttons

-Buttons allow users to take actions, and make choices, with a single tap.
+Buttons help people initiate actions, from sending an email, to sharing a document, to liking a post.